tuoharju/Documents/SecurityPolicy.md

  1. Operating systems and server software are updated regularly.
  1. We periodically run automated software to scan server security.
  1. Server-wide firewalls are in place to regulate network traffic.
- 1. Apache logs are kept for an extended period of time.
+ 1. Logs are kept for an extended period of time.
  1. We are using [Lynis](https://cisofy.com/lynis/) for server hardening.
  1. We are using Apache's `mod_security` module (web application firewall) on Edge server.
  1. We are using Apache's `mod_evasive` module (application layer module) on Edge server to protect against DoS attacks.